samuel-jimenez/GramEditor/docs/vim.md

 ## Gram-specific features

-Gram is built on a modern foundation that (among other things) uses Tree-sitter and language servers to understand the content of the file you're editing and supports multiple cursors out of the box.
+Gram uses Tree-sitter and the language server protocol to understand the structure of files and supports multiple cursors out of the box.

-Vim mode has several "core Gram" key bindings that will help you make the most of Gram's specific feature set.
+Vim mode has several "core Gram" key bindings that will help make the most of Gram's specific feature set.

-### Language server
+### Language server (LSP)

-The following commands use the language server to help you navigate and refactor your code.
+The following commands use a language server (if available) to help navigate and refactor code semantically.

 | Command                                  | Default Shortcut |
 | ---------------------------------------- | ---------------- |